The Devil in the Dark – Part II

 Stardate 122218.71

 Science Officer Alfie has filed an EEO complaint with Starfleet HR.
 I have assured him my comments about his quadruped movement were not meant to be offensive.
-There is also something about recklessly endangering crew members.
+There is also something in his complaint about recklessly endangering crew members.
 I’m not sure he understand the concept of away missions…

 Stardate 122218.75